BAUK261 + EC261 Both Apply

 British Airways is one of the most frequent users of 'extraordinary circumstances' defences related to LHR ATC restrictions — but many of these are flow restrictions, not genuine ATC strikes, and do not qualify as extraordinary under ECJ case law.

-BA's default compensation offer to Executive Club members includes Avios at a face value that typically represents 30–60% of the equivalent cash entitlement.
+BA's default compensation offer to Executive Club members includes Avios at a face value that typically represents Common among the equivalent cash entitlement.
 The statutory right is to cash — Avios is not a legal substitute unless explicitly agreed to.

 BA Holidays packages complicate claims: passengers who booked through BA Holidays (rather than directly with BA) may need to pursue the Package Travel Regulations route alongside EC261 — the holiday organiser and the airline can both have liability.

 BA's customer relations team typically responds within 4–6 weeks.
-If no response is received, or a rejection is issued, escalation to the UK CAA is straightforward and BA's compliance rate at CAA ADR stage exceeds 94%.
+If no response is received, or a rejection is issued, escalation to the UK CAA is straightforward and BA's ADR process is available for BA claims.

 BA's connections through LHR with Iberia (IB), Vueling (VY), and American Airlines (AA) on single-booking itineraries create missed connection claims — BA as the first-leg carrier holds EC261 liability for the full journey disruption.